Shrishanth-S/ESA-GNN/README.md

 The attention_visualizer.py (attention_visualizer_ETH_UCY.py for ETH/UCY dataset) script visualizes the attention weights learned by the Graph Attention Network (GAT) during pedestrian trajectory prediction by overlaying them on a corresponding video frame.
 It loads a specific data sample from the dataset, performs a forward pass through the encoder and GAT to extract attention weights between pedestrian nodes, converts the pedestrians' world coordinates to pixel coordinates using a homography matrix, and draws a directed graph where edge colors represent attention strengths.
 This annotated graph is overlaid on the actual video frame corresponding to the sample, enabling intuitive understanding of inter-pedestrian influence modeled by the GAT.

+NOTE: The annotations for custom NITK dataset is found in pedestrian_detector folder and annotations for ETH/UCY is found in data folder.